 - Creates community between vendors and customers

 Tasha A. French Lemley (Founding Executive Director) has experience as a homeless outreach worker, and has spent years photographing and interviewing individuals living on the street in Nashville (www.sanshouses.com).
-She currently serves as president on the board of directors of the North American Street Newspaper Association (NASNA) and is a new member of the Metro Human Relations Commission.
+She currently serves on the Metro Human Relations Commission.
 Tasha was the recipient of the 2009 Titans Community Quarterback award, given to the top volunteer in the state of Tennessee, for her initial efforts with The Contributor, and in 2012 she was the winner of Whole Foods’ Whole Planet Foundation’s “Small Change for Big Change” contest.
 She married Mark, her best friend of a dozen years, and they used the Foundation’s trip award to India as their honeymoon—visiting women who are recipients of Grameen microloans.
-A budding chai wallah, she is passionate about community, diversity, the answers that we have for each other—and those we can find together. email@example.com
+A budding chai wallah, she is passionate about searching for divinity, community, diversity, the answers that we have for each other—and those we can find together. firstname.lastname@example.org

 - Founder of The Contributor, Inc.